By Melissa Harrison

 A whimsical, wonderful masterpiece.
 By Ash, Oak and Thorn is one of the most beautiful children's books I've read in a long time.

 For a story about three tiny beings, their hearts and message are the biggest.
-Perfectly pitched as The Borrowers in the wild world, Harrison's timely, and timeless, tale of friendship, harmony and nature will unearth a curiosity from within its little readers and inspire a new found love and respect for the wilderness we call our home.
-After reading, walks become adventures, with the exciting possibility that Hidden Folk may be scurrying beneath fallen leaves.
+Perfectly pitched as The Borrowers in the wild world, Harrison's timely, and timeless, tale of friendship, harmony and nature, will unearth a curiosity within its little readers and inspire a new found love and respect for the wilderness we call our home.
+After reading, walks became adventures, with the exciting possibility that little Hidden Folk may be scurrying beneath fallen leaves.
 Acorns are fashionable, fairies once again live at the bottom of the garden, and our steps are taken with kindness and care.

 But like our own natural world, the Hidden Folk, the ancient Guardians of the Wild World, are disappearing and with it our protectors of the environment.
 Delicate in her approach, Harrison offers us a connection to the wild world, and with it the hope and encouragement to love, protect and restore it.

 Thoughtful, friendly, and sprinkled with wisdom, wit and wonder, By Ash, Oak and Thorn is a book that demands to be read again and again.
 It's an undeniable classic in the making, echoing the impressive likes of The Wind in the Willows, Winnie the Pooh and BB’s The Little Grey Men.
-And I'm overjoyed that this won't be the last we hear from Moss, Burnet, Cumulus and friends!
-By Rowan and Yew publishes October 2021.
-Pre-order here.
+And I'm overjoyed that this won't be the last we hear of Moss, Burnet and Cumulus, Spangle the cheeky starling, Vesper the city fox and all their other wild and wonderful friends!

 PERFECT FOR FANS OF